kocality/kocality/README.md

-### hi there, I am kocality!👋
+### Hi there, i am kocality!👋
  <a></a>
-### As a full-time Blockchain Enthusiast, For over 2 years, I have been involved in more than 30 different and various projects in Testnets and I continue to be.
+### As a full-time Blockchain Enthusiast, i have been and continue to be on Testnets of over 30 different projects for over 2 years.
 In terms of Testnet, I mostly set up Nodes.
 Check out my website for contact!

 <div id="header" align="center">
   <img src="https://media.tenor.com/hIUA2uaU3uYAAAAC/ufo361-fire.gif" width="600"/>